• Hawaii Convention Center

 Call for Proposals Overview

-Proposals should include innovative trends, while also helping attendees increase their professional competence by providing for an exchange of ideas and solutions.
+Proposals should include innovative trends while also helping attendees increase their professional competence by providing for an exchange of ideas and solutions.
 As always, the planning team strives to ensure that all content is relevant and timely.
-The goal of SOTF is to deliver a conference that helps inform best and emerging practices in education going forward, by providing innovative and implementable ideas that can be put into practice.
+The goal of SOTF is to deliver a conference that helps inform best and emerging practices in education going forward by providing innovative and implementable ideas that can be put into practice.
 To that end, the review committee will pay particular attention to whether proposals are reflective, in some way, of the teaching and learning environment we strive to create for our students.
 In doing so, the SOTF Conference, along with selected presenters, will create a community of learning that will help educators improve the quality of education for all students.

 Proposals can be submitted by anyone working in a preschool, early learning, K-12 or higher education setting or support organization.
 Vendors, exhibitors and for-profit companies interested in presenting at the SOTF Conference will need to purchase a sponsor package that includes a breakout session.